GoofPulseMedia/autominer/README.md

 ## Features

-* **Smart Area Mining**: Select any 3D area and the miner will clear it using an efficient, layer-by-layer snake pattern to minimize travel time.
+* **Smart Area Mining**: Select any 3D area and the miner will clear it using an efficient, layer-by-layer snake pattern.
+The miner now starts each new layer from the corner closest to your position to minimize travel time and intelligently handles vegetation.
 * **Pause & Resume**: Pause the mining operation at any time and resume exactly where you left off.
 * **Persistent Learning**: A reward-based system remembers successful and unsuccessful locations and saves this data to `training_data.json`, improving pathfinding over time.
 * **Training Mode**: Generate a test area to safely run and train the miner's logic in a controlled environment.
-* **Configuration**: Fine-tune settings like the pathfinding search limit via the in-game config menu (requires Mod Menu) or chat commands.
+* **Configuration**: Fine-tune settings like the pathfinding search limit, nodes processed per tick, and stuck detection timer via the in-game config menu (requires Mod Menu) or chat commands.
 * **Visual Feedback**: See your selected area, the miner's planned path, and the current target with colored overlays.
 Status messages are also shown on the action bar.
 * **Client-Side Commands**: All commands are handled locally and are not sent to the server or public chat.